 The interviews were recorded and transcribed verbatim, except for filler words (such as “um” and “ah”) and extraneous background noise.
 Common crutch phrases (e.g., “I mean” and “you know”) have been included in parentheses.
 When speakers paused, this was represented by ellipses.
 For anonymity, identifying information has been exchanged inside of braces.
 For narrative clarity in consistency, edits were made quoting some of the participants in the Analysis chapter, but these instances were few and did not alter or otherwise distort the speaker’s intended meaning.
 The transcripts were reviewed for accuracy and completeness by the researcher.
 In total, there were 8 hours and 12 minutes of recorded interviews across the 12 interviewees resulting in an average interview time of around 41 minutes.
 In total, the document containing the detailed final transcriptions contained 147 pages and counted over 77,000 words.

 The transcriptions of these interviews have been provided in the accompanying appendices (Appendix B through M).
 The nomenclature adopted for the categorization of the interviewees is as follows: the capital letter (e.g., C, D, O, or TP) designates the interviewee’s membership class as either Contractor, Designer, Owner, or Trade Partner.
 The accompanying numbers designate first the case study to which the participant belongs and second the number the interviewee is within their membership class.
-Therefore, interviewee C 1.2 would be the second representative member of the Contractor class interviewed in case study one; TP 2.3 would be the third representative member of the Trade Partner class interviewed in case study two, etc. Table 4.X in Chapter 4 details the interviewees titles and years of experience in the AEC industry.
+Therefore, interviewee C 1.2 would be the second representative member of the Contractor class interviewed in case study one; TP 2.3 would be the third representative member of the Trade Partner class interviewed in case study two, etc. Table 2 in Chapter 4 details the interviewees titles and years of experience in the AEC industry.

 3.2.2 Analyzing the Interview Content